pepopo978/SuperwowInstallation/README.md

 ### 4. Download the latest SuperWoW dll from here https://github.com/balakethelock/SuperWoW/releases/tag/Release and place in your TWow folder next to WoW.exe.
 You only need the dll you don't need the launcher.
 <hr>

 ### 5. Download the latest SuperWoW api addon from here https://github.com/balakethelock/SuperAPI and place in Interface/Addons making sure to remove the "-master" suffix appended by github.
+In the minimap icon this adds you can configure the behavior for the following:
+- autoloot
+- clickthrough
+- background sound
+- sound cap
+- fov
+- selection style
 <hr>

 ### 6. (Optional) If you want to see improved enemy castbars: